awsdocs/aws-deepracer-developer-guide/doc_source/deepracer-get-started-training-model.md

    You'll use the model name to reference this model when submitting it to a leaderboard of an AWS\-sponsored or community\-organized racing event or when cloning to continue the training\.
 ![\[\]](http://docs.aws.amazon.com/deepracer/latest/developerguide/images/deepracer-training-details.png)

-1. On the **Create model** page, under **Environment simulation**, choose an available track as a virtual environment to train your AWS DeepRacer agent through trials and errors\.
+1. On the **Create model** page, under **Environment simulation**, choose a track as a virtual environment to train your AWS DeepRacer agent\.
 Then, choose **Next**\.

-   For your first run, choose a simple track of less irregular shapes and smoother turns\.
-In later iterations, you can choose more complex track to progressively improve your models\.
-To train a model for a particular racing event, choose a track most similar to the designated track of the event\.
+   For your first run, choose a track with a simple shape and smooth turns\.
+In later iterations, you can choose more complex tracks to progressively improve your models\.
+To train a model for a particular racing event, choose the track most similar to the event track\.

 1. On the **Create model** page, choose **Next**\.